telerik/teststudio-docs/docs/automated-tests/recording/recording-dialogs.md

 </tr>
 <table>

-> __Tip__
+> __Tip!__
 ><br>
 ><br>
-> Part of the <a href="/prerequisites/configure-your-browser/browser-configuration" target="_blank">browsers calibration settings</a> is to __disable the automatic download__ of files.
-Thus, if calibrated, the browser always asks where to save the file.
-In case you don't see the option to choose the destination folder where to save the file, __ensure the browser is calibrated__ and re-record the test scenario.
+> If the user selects any system folder which can be replaced with a <a href="https://learn.microsoft.com/en-us/windows/deployment/usmt/usmt-recognized-environment-variables" target="_blank">recognized system variable</a> __Test Studio automatically converts the path using the respective system variable__
+><br>
+><br>
+> For example, if the user selects a destination folder under the current Windows user folder __Test Studio automatically converts the path using the Windows variable %USERPROFILE%__.

 ## How to Handle a Popup Page Opened in New Tab